EU, EEA and Swiss Students

 The eligibility rules for home fee status are complex, and there are many other ways that you can qualify for home fees.
 To find out more, please see fee status information on the UKCISA website.

 Your tuition fee status will be assessed by the Admissions Office after you receive a course offer.
-If you have questions about your fee status before this or, if you are assessed to pay the overseas rate of tuition fee but believe you should be a home fee payer, you should contact Admissions and request a fee assessment or contact Student Advice to discuss your eligibility.
+If you have questions about your fee status before this, or if you are assessed to pay the overseas rate but believe you should qualify for home fees, you should contact Admissions to request a fee assessment or reach out to Student Advice to discuss your eligibility.

 EU Qualifications Welcome Award Scheme

-If you are an international student and you have been accepted on an undergraduate programme starting in September 2024 based on an eligible EU qualification only, you will be awarded a tuition fee reduction of £4,500 which will align your fee more closely to the fees for UK students.
-For more information, see our EU Qualifications Welcome Award Scheme page.
+If you are an international student accepted into an undergraduate program starting in September 2025 based solely on an eligible EU qualification, you will receive a tuition fee reduction of £4,500.
+This reduction will bring your fees closer to those paid by UK students.
+For more details, please visit our EU Qualifications Welcome Award Scheme page.

-If you are an EU/EEA or Swiss national resident in England on or before the first day of the first academic year of your course (1 September or 1 January) two of the main ways you may be eligible to apply for Tuition Fee Loan and Maintenance Loan are:
+If you are an EU/EEA or Swiss national residing in England on or before the first day of the first academic year of your course (either 1 September or 1 January), you may be eligible to apply for a Tuition Fee Loan and Maintenance Loan through two main pathways:

-- Settled status: You hold settled status and have been ordinarily resident in the UK and Islands for three years leading up to and including the first day of the first academic year of your course, (1 September or 1 January) There must be no gaps in the evidence provided or the application could be refused.
-This includes British citizenship, ILR or Settled Status granted via the EU Settlement Scheme
+• Settled Status: You hold settled status and have been ordinarily resident in the UK and Islands for three years leading up to and including the first day of the first academic year of your course (1 September or 1 January).
+There must be no gaps in the evidence provided, as this could result in the application being refused.
+This includes British citizenship, Indefinite Leave to Remain (ILR), or Settled Status granted via the EU Settlement Scheme.

-Or - Migrant Worker with pre-settled status: SFE accepts that you are an EEA migrant worker, currently working in the UK and you continue to work in the UK throughout the course.
-See further details in the sections below
+• Migrant Worker with Pre-Settled Status: Student Finance England (SFE) recognises you as an EEA migrant worker who is currently working in the UK and continues to work in the UK throughout the course.
+See further details in the sections below.

-Students who don’t work themselves but are relevant family members of EEA migrant workers may also be eligible.
+Additionally, students who do not work themselves but are relevant family members of EEA migrant workers may also be eligible.

-Republic of Ireland students are not required to obtain pre-settled or settled status to be eligible for Student Finance as a Migrant Worker.
+Republic of Ireland students do not need to obtain pre-settled or settled status to be eligible for Student Finance as a Migrant Worker.

-If you meet the above eligibility criteria, you may be eligible for a Tuition Fee Loan and other additional maintenance loans and grants for living and other study costs:
+If you meet the eligibility criteria mentioned above, you may qualify for a Tuition Fee Loan and additional maintenance loans and grants to cover living and other study costs:

-- For undergraduate degree courses SFE provides a Tuition Fee Loan, a Maintenance Loan for living/studying costs and if relevant, additional grants for dependent children, adult dependants and a Disabled Students Allowance
+• Undergraduate Degree Courses: Student Finance England (SFE) provides a Tuition Fee Loan, a Maintenance Loan for living/studying costs, and, if applicable, additional grants for dependent children, adult dependants, and a Disabled Students Allowance.

-- For part-time undergraduate degree courses, SFE provides a Tuition Fee Loan and a Maintenance Loan but there are no grants for dependant adults and children.
-If relevant, a Disabled Student Allowance is available
+• Part-Time Undergraduate Degree Courses: SFE offers a Tuition Fee Loan and a Maintenance Loan, but there are no grants for dependent adults and children.
+If applicable, a Disabled Students Allowance is available.

-- For some postgraduate level courses SFE provides a Postgraduate Master's Loan and, if relevant, a Disabled Students Allowance
+• Postgraduate Level Courses: SFE provides a Postgraduate Master's Loan and, if applicable, a Disabled Students Allowance.

-Students in receipt of a Postgraduate Loan/Undergraduate Maintenance loan and additional grants may also apply to the University LESS fund if your fees have been paid in full.
+Students receiving a Postgraduate Loan or Undergraduate Maintenance Loan and additional grants may also apply to the University LESS fund if their fees have been paid in full.

-There may be other ways you can qualify for Student Finance other than what we have listed above.
-You can get more eligibility information on Gov.uk.
+There may be other ways to qualify for Student Finance beyond what is listed above.
+For more eligibility information, please visit Gov.uk.

 Student Finance England Tuition Fee Loan only

-If you are an EU national who has lived in the UK, Gibraltar, EEA, or Switzerland for the three consecutive years immediately before the first day of the first academic year of your course (1 September or 1 January) and hold pre-settled status, you may be eligible to apply for the EU Tuition Fee Loan only.
+If you are an EU national who has lived in the UK, Gibraltar, EEA, or Switzerland for three consecutive years immediately before the first day of the first academic year of your course (either 1 September or 1 January) and hold pre-settled status, you may be eligible to apply for the EU Tuition Fee Loan only.

-You will not be entitled to a maintenance loan or any other grants available.
+You will not be entitled to a maintenance loan or any other grants.
 However, if you are currently working in the UK, you may qualify for support with living costs as a Migrant Worker – see the details below.

 EU/EEA/Swiss Migrant Worker: Fee loan and maintenance Loan

-To qualify as an EEA Migrant Worker and receive a tuition fee loan and also a maintenance loan, you must meet the ordinary residence requirement which means you must be living in England on 1 September of the first academic year of the course (or 1 January for January start date courses).
-You must also have been ordinarily resident in the UK, Gibraltar, the EEA, or Switzerland for three years before the first day of the first academic year of the course.
-‘Temporary absences’ outside of these areas can sometimes be ignored, and you can be ordinarily resident in more than one place at the same time; Student Finance England will require evidence of why that absence was temporary.
+To qualify as an EEA Migrant Worker and receive both a tuition fee loan and a maintenance loan, you must meet the ordinary residence requirement.
+This means you must be living in England on 1 September of the first academic year of your course (or 1 January for courses starting in January).
+Additionally, you must have been ordinarily resident in the UK, Gibraltar, the EEA, or Switzerland for three years before the first day of the first academic year of your course.

-If you first began living in England after 1 September ie just before the start of the first year of your course, you will not be able to qualify as a Migrant Worker for your current course even if you start working as soon as you arrive in England.
+If you first began living in England after 1 September, just before the start of the first year of your course, you will not be able to qualify as a Migrant Worker for your current course, even if you start working as soon as you arrive in England.

-You must be working in the UK, either full time or part time.
-You can be working for an employer or be self-employed.
-You can have more than one job, or a combination of part-time work and freelance/self-employed work.
-Payment can also be “in kind”.
-However, you normally need to work at least 10 hours a week to qualify as a Migrant Worker
+• You must be working in the UK, either full-time or part-time.
+This can be for an employer or as a self-employed individual.
+You can hold multiple jobs or a combination of part-time work and freelance/self-employed work.
+Payment can also be "in kind."
+Generally, you need to work at least 10 hours a week to qualify as a Migrant Worker.

-If you work fewer hours, your application might still be considered.
-This will depend on your circumstances, however short-term vacation only student jobs are very unlikely to meet the criteria.
-Work needs to be deemed as “genuine and effective”
+If you work fewer hours, your application might still be considered depending on your circumstances.
+However, short-term vacation-only student jobs are very unlikely to meet the criteria.
+The work must be deemed "genuine and effective."

-Information about the evidence you need to provide is listed below.
-There is no set minimum requirement for hours of work if you are self-employed.
+Details about the evidence you need to provide are listed below.
+There is no minimum requirement for hours of work if you are self-employed.

-If you are working in the University, for example through the Talent Bank or the Student Union, this work will not qualify for Migrant Worker status.
-This work will be ‘ancillary’ ie you would not have that job if you were not a student at the University.
-Ancillary work does not qualify you for Student Finance Migrant Worker status.
+If you are employed by the University, such as through the Talent Bank or the Student Union, this work will not qualify for Migrant Worker status.
+This type of work is considered "ancillary," meaning you would not have the job if you were not a student at the University.
+Ancillary work does not meet the criteria for Student Finance Migrant Worker status.

-You must continue to work throughout your course to maintain your Migrant Worker status.
+To maintain your Migrant Worker status, you must continue working throughout your course.
 If you stop working or reduce your hours, you may lose your entitlement to funding from Student Finance England (SFE).

-You will need to provide evidence of your continued work each term and at the start of each academic year, such as an employment contract, pay slips, and P60/P45.
+You will need to provide evidence of your continued employment each term and at the start of each academic year, such as an employment contract, pay slips, and P60/P45.
 This process may delay your Student Finance Maintenance Loan payments.
-You must show your September pay slip before your loan is approved, so expect your first payment in October or November each year.
-Plan your budget accordingly.
+You must show your September pay slip before your loan is approved, so plan for your first payment to arrive in October or November each year.
+Be sure to budget accordingly.

 There are some very limited circumstances where you might be able to retain your Migrant Worker status without continuing to work while you are on the course.
 The rules are complex.
 Please contact Student Advice for more guidance if this applies to you.